-- Basic Child Protection (one day), - Designated Person for Child Protection (two days).
+- Basic Child Protection (one day), - Designated or Deputy Designated Safeguarding Lead for Child Protection training (two days).

 In addition to formal training, the DSL should keep their knowledge and skills up to date via online training, e-bulletins, opportunities to network with other DSLs, and attend locally arranged briefings.
 These opportunities should be taken up at least once a year but more regularly if possible so that the DSL: